 My final thoughts:

-I guess if you can put in a few minutes a day then it “pays” to do this, but I always endorse a more constructive way to spend your time.
+I guess if you can put in a few minutes a day then it “pays” to do this, but I always endorse a more constructive way to make money online like doing this to spend your time if making money online is the goal.
 It’s not a good conversion to spend a few minutes and earn pennies, but if this is what you prefer to do, then Paid Viewpoint is good enough.